FOLLOW US!

 Header Image: Chicagohenge as seen from West Adams Street.
 Image Credit: Tim Hara

-Update: This blog is revised each year with updated dates of Chicagohenge and the equinoxes.
+Update: This blog was originally published in 2020 and written by Bianca Anderson.
+It is revised each year with updated dates of Chicagohenge and the equinoxes.

 Greetings fellow Chicagoans!
 It is almost that time of year when nature and architecture harmoniously come together to create the phenomenon known as Chicagohenge.